Superboy: Joining the Legion

-Superboy meets Lex Luthor
+Meeting Lex Luthor

 Not long after he joins the Legion, Superboy's life is threatened when a Green Kryptonite meteor falls to Earth, but his life is saved by a Smallville farm boy named Lex Luthor, who also happens to be a science prodigy.
 The two boys become fast friends, and Superboy builds Lex a fully stocked laboratory to allow him to conduct his experiments.
 Lex uses the lab to search for a cure for Superboy's weakness to Kryptonite.
 Just after Lex discovers the cure, a fire breaks out in his lab.
 When Superboy puts out the fire, the antidote is destroyed, along with a protoplasmic life form that Lex created, and Lex also loses all his hair.
-Lex blames Superboy for destroying his experiment and his hair loss, accusing the Boy of Steel of jealousy over his brilliance.
+Lex blames Superboy for destroying his experiment and his hair loss, accusing the Superboy of jealousy over his brilliance.
 Lex swears that he will prove to the world that he is superior to Superboy.
 Lex does this by trying to implement a series of scientific quality-of-life improvements for Smallville's residents; however, each invention of Lex's winds up backfiring, requiring Superboy to intervene.
 This series of setbacks results in Lex dedicating his life to destroying Superboy.
 In the years that follow, Lex becomes Superboy's (and then Superman's) archfoe.
 Superboy soon acquires a small rogues gallery of recurring villains, including Lex.

 Around the time Mon-El arrives on Earth, a boy named Pete Ross moves to Smallville.
 He quickly befriends Clark Kent, and the two boys are soon best friends.
 One night on a camping trip, Pete accidentally spies Clark changing into his Superboy outfit.
 Vowing to keep his knowledge a secret, Pete uses his knowledge to aid Superboy and on several occasions, save his life.
 Not until years after they have both grown up does Pete reveal his knowledge to Clark.
 Through the rest of his years in high school, Pete and Lana remain Clark's closest friends, and also share numerous adventures with Superboy both in the twentieth century and with the Legion in the thirtieth.